What’s up, I’m here at CBS 20/20, enjoying the incredible amount of tech that’s being announced.

 But before I get into the ACA, let’s look at the incredibly thin W 81 and W 81 pro.

-This is a four point six millimeter thin wallpaper olad that is magnetically wall mounted and it looks seamless on the wall.
-It looks beautiful with four K resolution and Dolby Vision Support Skyworks made their own OLED basic modules this year and is the first to be used in the W 81 series.
+This is a 4.6-millimeter thin wallpaper olad that is magnetically wall mounted and it looks seamless on the wall.
+It looks beautiful with 4K resolution and Dolby Vision Support Skyworks made their own OLED basic modules this year and is the first to be used in the W 81 series.

-You get all of the picture quality that you would expect from a premium old TV, vibrant colors and Inky Black’s amazing viewing angles and infinite contrast.
+You get all of the picture quality that you would expect from a premium old TV, vibrant colors, and Inky Black’s amazing viewing angles and infinite contrast.

 But this is something that you don’t see often.
-There is a secondary display that is built into the sound bar and that gives you all of your necessary information, like the date, the weather, your smart home status.
+There is a secondary display that is built into the soundbar and that gives you all of your necessary information, like the date, the weather, your smart home status.

 So the demo they had here is for exercise to help you improve your form.

-There’s also a separate SWAT panel, which is a supplement display that automatically syncs with the TV and the content that you’re watching on it.
+There’s a separate SWAT panel, which is a supplement display that automatically syncs with the TV and the content that you’re watching on it.
 So you can switch seamlessly between them.
-You can control your smart home appliances from there as well.
+You can control your smart home appliances from there well.

-The viewing angles are ultra wide on this.
+The viewing angles are ultra-wide on this.
 I did not see a significant fall off at all here.

-It has this very interesting curved metal framed with decorative bronze colored lines.
+It has this very interesting curved metal framed with decorative bronze-colored lines.
 They went with Navy Blue, which I think is classic in terms of color.
-And you can see that on the built in sound bar, which is a part of the stand, which is very unique.
+And you can see that on the built-in soundbar, which is a part of the stand, which is very unique.

 But the biggest surprise to me is the 75 inch AK model.

 The tech gets better and the tech is cheaper.
 So I’m excited to see a Kagle mainstreamed in the home.
-I have an AK TV at home right now and I absolutely love it, so I can’t wait to try this one out.
+I have an AK TV at home right now and I love it, so I can’t wait to try this one out.